Consumer Protection Challenges

 Policymakers at all levels of government should prohibit unfair, deceptive, or abusive acts and practices in the housing market (see also AARP Consumer Rights and Protection Principles).
 They should protect consumers from predatory housing practices, including predatory rent-to-own arrangements, unregulated housing wholesalers, and exclusive listing agreements.
 Businesses should be required to be fully licensed and transparent in their offerings, including providing understandable and accurate disclosures.
 They should be subject to regulation, oversight, and enforcement.

-Policymakers should conduct oversight and take action to address the negative impacts of private equity ownership of rental housing properties.
-This includes its impact on housing affordability, housing quality, and renter rights.
+Policymakers should conduct oversight and take action to address the negative impacts of institutional investors in the rental housing and homeownership markets.
+This includes their impact on housing affordability, housing quality, and renter rights.

 Tenant screening reports and scores

-Federal and state policymakers should enact and robustly enforce consumer protections in the tenant screening process.
-The tenant screening process, including the use of tenant screening reports and scores, should be fair, accurate, and transparent.
-Tenant screening criteria should be designed specifically to assess suitability for tenancy, such as whether the applicant has the ability to pay rent.
-Credit reports and scores should not be included in tenant screening reports (see also Credit Reports and Scores).
+Federal and state policymakers should enact and robustly enforce consumer protections in the tenant-screening process.
+The tenant-screening process, including the use of tenant-screening reports and scores, should be fair, accurate, and transparent.
+Tenant-screening criteria should have a clear and direct connection to suitability for tenancy, such as whether the applicant has the ability to pay rent.
+Credit reports and scores should not be included in tenant-screening reports (see also Credit Reports and Scores).

-Any eviction records, criminal records, or other information in tenant-screening reports that proprietors are permitted to use should bear directly on whether someone will be a successful tenant.
+Any eviction records, criminal records, or other information in tenant-screening reports that property owners may use to evaluate prospective and current tenants should have a clear and direct connection on whether someone will be a successful tenant.